Kikobeats/router-http/README.md

 [![Coverage Status](https://img.shields.io/coveralls/Kikobeats/router-http.svg?style=flat-square)](https://coveralls.io/github/Kikobeats/router-http)
 [![NPM Status](https://img.shields.io/npm/dm/router-http.svg?style=flat-square)](https://www.npmjs.org/package/router-http)

-An HTTP router focused in only that, similar to [express@router](https://github.com/pillarjs/router), but:
+A middleware style router, similar to [express@router](https://github.com/pillarjs/router), plus:

-- Focused in just one thing.
+- Faster (x3 compared with Express).
 - Maintained and well tested.
-- Smaller and portable (1.4 kB).
+- Smaller (1.4 kB).
-- Most of router API is supported.

 Don't get me wrong: The original Express router is a piece of art.
 I used it for years and I just considered create this library after experienced a bug that never was addressed in the stable version due to the [lack of maintenance](https://github.com/pillarjs/router/pull/60).

 While I was evaluating the market for finding an alternative, I found [polka](https://github.com/lukeed/polka/tree/master/packages/polka) was a good starting point for creating a replacement.
-This module is different from polka in it isn't taking care about http.Server, it just acts as an isolated module.
+This library is different from polka in that it only contains the code that is strictly necessary for routing, nothing else.

 ## Install